Gaara95/website/arduino_basics_weather/12humidity_temp.md

 This sensor is not a simple *on/off* or analog sensor, to use it we need to use a *library*, a library is a bunch of code that makes doing complex things, like talking to a DHT11, simpler.
-The library we will use has all the code to interact and retrieve values from the sensor.
+The library we will use has all the code to read values from the sensor.

 In this segment we will read from the DHT11 and send the readings to a computer.